 Today I have a very special guest, Sarah McAffry.
 Sarah is a mom, wife, and photographer.
-But she is also the founder and #bossbabe behind Statemint, a weekend long consignment event hosted in Knoxville, Tennessee.
+But she is also the founder and #bossbabe of Statemint, a weekend-long consignment event hosted in Knoxville, Tennessee.

 Statemint is happening this September 8th – 10th.
 So I reached out to Sarah to get the low-down on consignment and turning unlikely purchases into treasure so that you have time to get in on this awesome chance to reclaim your closet, make money, and give back to your community.